-Fogarassy’s pivotal assignment was to find recruitment as a creative writer for the United Nations Operation in Somalia (UNOSOM) during the 1994 Intervention.
-As Editor-in-Chief of the UNOSOM Weekly aimed at the local audience, Embassies around the world and UN Headquarters in New York, she learned to integrate the vast range of facets to communication that she had she had mastered in life and career.
+Fogarassy’s pivotal project was her assignment as a creative writer for the United Nations Operation in Somalia (UNOSOM) during the mid-1900’s Intervention.
+As Editor-in-Chief of the UNOSOM Weekly aimed at the local audience, at Embassies around the world and at UN Headquarters in New York, she learned to integrate the vast range of facets to communication that she had she had mastered in life and career.

-Fogarassy distlled the complex Somalia experience into Mission Improbable: the world community on a UN compound in Somalia, is an account of Fogarassy’s experience in Somalia. a truly remarkable feat.
-The News Center of UNOSOM operated out of an enclosed compound.
-Reporters were former US informants allied with clans.
+Fogarassy distlled the complex Somalia experience into Mission Improbable: the world community on a UN compound in Somalia.
+It recounts the tricky feat of operating the UNOSOM News Center out of an enclosed compound with reporters who were former US informants allied with clans.
 The aim was to establish a government for a country in anarchy after collapse of a dictator installed as colonialism ended across 1960’s Africa.

 The mission in Somalia was monumental.
 It began when famine hit and global media brought starving children to world attention.
 The mission was formed as a joint effort between the US and UN, which included US allies.
 The mission accomplished a lot of good.
 It failed because of institutional pitfalls still in need of upgrade.
 In a global world, the challenge is to integrate individuals into institutional structures.
 No small feat..

-In all her writing, Fogarassy aims to bridge the vast terrain between academic and everyday experience.
-In her view, there is no need to be a scholar to pursue intellectual interests.
-Curiosity, research and fact check take an idea to a published article in a local paper or a media outlet.
+In Fogarassy’s view, there is no need to be a scholar to pursue intellectual interests.
+Curiosity, research and fact check take an idea to a published article or posted article in a local paper or a media outlet.
 Likewise, scholars don’t have to remain obscure ivory tower icons.
 They too can research and fact check to learn how to be relevant.

 Local to global, as the environment slogan says.
 In a global world, the maxim can also work backwards.
 Local media are key for linking the outside world and local communities, for channeling the personal view into the national network and from there into the global.
-With so mcu isolation in societies due in large part to unbridled social media, the challenge is to include little people as an integral part of adaptations required by commerce, environment and demand for equity.
+With so mcu isolation in societies due in large part to unbridled social media, the challenge is to include everyday people as an integral part of adaptations required by commerce, environment and demand for equity.
 The key is to create communication channels that are two-way highways between local and global.

 Internationalism promotes such communication by encouraging national identities to emerge as individuals alongside near-200 other nations.
 At the heart of that drive is the presumption based on experience that all people are wired the same.
 Personal and cultural differences vary broadly, but joys and sorrows register the same in all.
 All also agree that joys feel better.
 In all countries since the dawn of the 21st centuries, the consensus of everyday people on that point has grown exponentially.